 This is the fourth and final stage of the Labrador Retriever heat cycle when your Labrador’s body returns to normalcy.
 This stage can last from 60-90 days, at the end of which, the entire heat cycle starts all over again.

 Remember to pay attention to your Labrador Retriever.
 Begin to understand what your Labrador’s heat signs and behavior signify.
 Know where she is at all times during fertile times to prevent an unwanted Sire from mating with your Lab.
 Have her vet checked and be sure that you are willing to go through all the work necessary to raise Labrador Retriever puppies responsibly BEFORE breeding her.
 If you have a male Labrador Retriever and have no interest in using him as a stud dog, please have him neutered.
+If you are a breeder with a website, get your website listed on our free Labrador Retriever Breeders listing.
+Also, we recently wrote an article about the Best Vacuum for Labrador Retriever Hair.
+How to find the best crate for labrador retrievers.

 Photo by tim-johnson